doncandela/mgah/mgah.md

 - [**CuPy**](https://cupy.dev/) provides "drop-in" substitutes for many NumPy and SciPy array functions (many with the same function names and call signatures) which however run on an NVIDIA GPU and use the highly-optimized [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) libraries.
 Thus CuPy provides a fairly painless way to achieve GPU acceleration for NumPy/SciPy code, although one must keep track of where arrays are (GPU vs CPU) and transfer them as necessary.
 CuPy also provides some "low level" GPU capabilities which have no NumPy/SciPy analogs such as creating CUDA **events**, writing CUDA **kernels**, etc.

-  - **Installing CuPy on a Linux PC.** First we make a Conda environment `gpu`  in which to run Python programs using CuPy,  with other packages that will be used -- here we have chosen Numpy and SciPy so they can be compared with CuPy and Jupyter Notebook to use for the examples below.
+  - **Installing CuPy on a Linux PC.** First we make a Conda environment `gpu`  in which to run Python programs using CuPy,  with other packages that will be used -- here we have chosen Numpy and SciPy so they can be compared with CuPy, and Jupyter Notebook to use for the examples below.
 We install CuPy from [conda-forge](https://conda-forge.org/) because (as of 1/25) only a very outdated version of CuPy was available from the default Conda channel.

     ```
     (base)..$ conda update conda